 Chris served as Director and volunteer Treasurer and Chief Financial Officer since September 2009, before taking on the responsibilities of CEO in 2011.
 She has a Bachelor’s degree in Economics and a Masters degree in Business Administration, with an emphasis in finance, from the University of California at Berkeley.
 She worked for thirteen years in a variety of international lending, corporate lending, treasury management and project financing functions at Bank of America.
 She then worked for ten years as Treasurer and Chief Financial Officer of Guy F. Atkinson Company of California, a publicly held international construction, manufacturing, and pipe distribution company, as well as at DNA Plant Technology, a biotechnology company.

 Chris previously volunteered as Treasurer and Chief Financial Officer of Bay Area Model Mugging, a nonprofit that provides self-defense training to women and children, and she served for ten years as a Court Appointed Special Advocate with CASA of Contra Costa County.
 She has participated in five CVIP volunteer trips to Torres del Paine and one CVIP trip to Machu Picchu.
 She lives in Briones, California and spends as much of her free time as possible hiking in the mountains with her husband.

 John P. Hollinrake, Executive Director and Director

-John has practiced law in California for twenty-eight years.
+John practiced law in California for thirty years.
+John now serves as an organic food and farm inspector in the Pacific Northwest.
 He graduated from Loyola Law School in Los Angeles in 1980, and received a B.A. in Political Science from Loyola Marymount University in 1977.
-John has provided legal services to numerous nonprofit organizations in California since his admission to the State Bar of California in 1980.
+John provided legal services to numerous nonprofit organizations in California while practicing law.
 He also has extensive experience in the area of travel law and travel agency operations.